School Access to Epinephrine

 On November 13, 2013 President Obama signed into law the School Access to Emergency Epinephrine Act, which encourages states to adopt laws requiring schools to have on hand “stock” epinephrine auto-injectors.

-Click on the video below or click here to watch the President sign it into law.
+Click here to watch a video of the President signing it into law.

 The legislation, which FARE championed for two years at a national level, was passed by the U.S. House of Representatives on July 30 where it was sponsored by Rep. Phil Roe (R-TN) and Steny Hoyer (D-MD) and the Senate on October 31 with sponsorship by Senators Dick Durbin (D-IL) and Mark Kirk (R-IL); in both cases with strong bipartisan support.

 In addition to protecting those whose epinephrine auto-injector isn’t immediately accessible during a reaction, this legislation will help save the lives of those who experience an anaphylactic reaction and don’t have a prescribed epinephrine auto-injector.

 The federal legislation provides an incentive for states to enact their own laws allowing school personnel to keep and administer a non-student specific epinephrine auto-injector in case of an emergency.